-I think it's really important to break the menopause 'taboo', so go and talk to people about it - your friends, your family, your partners, and even the women you come across on the menopause hub and my blog.
+I think it's really important to break the menopause 'taboo', so go and talk to people about it - your friends, your family, your partners, and even the women you come across at A.Vogel TalksMenopause.
 All women go through it, so there's no point struggling on alone!

 If you have any more questions I'm happy to help!